 - Why?
 Because it was an answer to the whole 2008 meltdown to begin with.
 Repeal it and we are in many ways right back in the environment that caused the 2008 Great Recession.

-We are, today, mid-point between the election and the inauguration.
+We are almost one year into this presidency.
 While nothing concrete has happened yet, with a unified Congress and President, we are looking at very high likelihoods of all of the above occurring.

 (Disclaimer: This post is intended as politically neutral.
-The next 4 years will be, at a minimum, interesting times.
-Hopefully, for you and me and all of us, in good ways.)
+The next 3 years will be, at a minimum, interesting times.
+Hopefully, for you and me and all of us, in mostly good ways.)